 - Green onions: sliced scallions- or freshly sliced jalapenos- are a good way to introduce freshness to lift the creamy mayo sauce.

-- Nori Sheet, optional: to make it a "handroll party", cut toasted seaweed sheets into quarters, and use them to roll the baked salmon and rice in.
+- Nori Sheets, optional: to make it a "handroll party", cut large toasted seaweed sheets or 1 of its substitutes into quarters, and use them to roll the baked salmon and rice in.
 You can use Japanese or Korean seaweed (roasted gim.)

 📖 Variations & Substitutes